hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 ***

-### Clustering
+### Hierarchical Clustering

-Another method for quality assessment of data is to perform an inter-correaltion analysis (ICA).
+Another method for quality assessment of data is to cluster samples based on sample-to-sample distance measures.
+In this lesson, we will be using the Pearson correlation to measure simialrity between samples.
+An alternative would be to compute distance measures (i.e Poisson distance).

+ perform an inter-correlation analysis (ICA).
 This involves taking each sample as a vector of ~22k values and then making pair-wise comparisons between all samples by computing a Pearson correlation.
 Generally, we expect to see a fairly high correlation (> 0.95) between all samples for a good dataset.
 Additionaly, we expect to see samples clustered similar to the groupings observed in a PCA plot.

 Samples that show particularly low correlation values with all other samples (< 0.80) represent outliers.
 These samples are usually removed.
 Additionally, the heatmap is useful in identifying batch effects based on block structures that correspond to when the samples were run.